ipostuma/Physical-Sensors-and-Systems-for-Biomedical-Imaging-AI4ST/lecture1/README.md

 cat iris.csv| grep "Iris-virginica" > virginica.csv

 # Plot the sepal length and width of each iris type
 gnuplot -p -e "setosa='setosa.csv'" -e "versicolor='versicolor.csv'" -e "virginica='virginica.csv'" iris.gpl

+# to ensure that awk reads decimals correctly
+LC_NUMERIC=en_US.UTF-8

 # Compute the mean and standard deviation for all available columns for each iris type
 for iris_type in setosa versicolor virginica; do